In the first part of this tutorial, you will learn how to outline an apricot and a list of my favorite drawing supplies.

 Notice on the reference image that there are darker values at the bottom of the apricot, near the stalk and the leaf.

 The darker and lighter values create the contour and shape of the apricot.

-Drawing Tip: Squint your eyes when you are observing the lighter and darker values of a subject.
+Drawing Tip: Squint your eyes when observing a subject’s lighter and darker values.

 Keep looking at your reference photo to identify where the darkest darks are and where the highlights are.

-Don’t worry about adding to much detail at this point.
+Don’t worry about adding too much detail at this point.
 The objective is only to add value to the darkest areas.

 Drawing Tips: The darkest areas are where light does not hit.

 Continue to add graphite to the darker areas.